 Declassified: The Caffeine Lie - Legendary Aviation Coffee Company

-The Briefing — Declassified Series // Issue 05
+The Briefing: Declassified Series // Issue 05

-So we will.
 Four lies.
 Four briefings.
 All declassified.

 Does Dark Roast Coffee Have More Caffeine?

-This is the most pervasive caffeine myth in coffee and the one the entire "bold roast" premium is built on.
-The logic seems intuitive — dark coffee looks stronger, tastes more intense, feels like it hits harder.
-Therefore, more caffeine.
+This is the most pervasive caffeine myth in coffee, and the one the entire "bold roast" premium is built on.
+The logic seems intuitive: dark coffee looks stronger, tastes more intense, feels like it hits harder, therefore more caffeine.

 Why Does How You Measure Coffee Change Your Caffeine Dose?